 - The general contractor, who oversees day-to-day operations and manages subcontractors.

-The objectives of construction management: Construction Management (CM) represents the owner’s interest and provides oversight over the entire project directly for the owner.
+Construction Management (CM) represents the owner’s interest and provides oversight over the entire project directly for the owner.
 His/her mandate is to work with all parties to deliver the project on time, at or under budget, and to the owner’s expected standard of quality, scope, and function.

 CMs are uniquely qualified through combined education and experience to work with the owner, architect, general contractor, and other stakeholders to determine the best possible sequence of construction operations and develop a detailed schedule and budget, while also establishing plans for project safety and security and helping the owner manage risk.
 This requires using project management information systems (PMISs) and complex planning techniques, like critical path method, as well as knowledge of construction methods.